-In North America, demand for heavy plate was strong in most customer segments during the second quarter.
-Inventory levels are generally still low, including at distributors.
+In North America, demand for heavy plate was good in most customer segments during the first quarter.
+Inventory levels at distributors were still low.

 In Europe, demand was characterized by temporarily increased activity in conjunction with Russia’s invasion of Ukraine.
 Imports into Europe decreased temporarily since volumes from Russia and Ukraine contracted and this affected in particular the heavy plate market.
 Towards the end of the quarter, import activity from Turkey and Asia, among others, increased.

 Global demand for high-strength steel was good in most markets during the quarter.

 The first quarter of 2022 was characterized by an exceptional upturn in demand, due to constraints in steel supply after Russia invaded Ukraine.
 Demand for steel during the second quarter of 2022 is expected to normalize and, hence, be on a somewhat lower level than in the first quarter.
 There remain uncertainties with a shortage of components as well as bottlenecks in logistics chains.